MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Computing Summary Statistics in Teradata

 Let’s start by computing summary statistics on our *teradataDS* data source, performing the computations in-database.
 The next step is to change the active compute context.
-When you run *rxSetComputeContext* with *tdCompute* as its argument, all subsequent RevoScaleR HPA computations will take place in the in-database in Teradata until the compute context is switched back to a local compute context.
+When you run *rxSetComputeContext* with *tdCompute* as its argument, all subsequent RevoScaleR HPA computations take place in the in-database in Teradata until the compute context is switched back to a local compute context.

 	# Set the compute context to compute in Teradata
 	rxSetComputeContext(tdCompute)